rmrector/service.stinger.notification/README.md

 If the video has chapters, it pops up when the last chapter starts, which is generally the credits, otherwise it pops up 10 (configurable) minutes before the movie ends.

+### Adding tags

+To add these tags to new movies automatically, set the Universal Movie Scraper as your movie scraper, and configure it to 'Get Keywords and Save as Tags from' themoviedb.org.

+If your existing movies don't already have these tags, you can avoid rescraping them with a handy once-off option in the add-on settings, "Grab stinger tags for all movies", which will run through your library and grab these tags for all movies from The Movie Database.
+New movies should still be tagged by the scraper as described above.

 There are also settings to add an additional tag to consider for both stinger types.

 ## Skinning